Welcome to the Experiment Tree Nodes Tooling Reference Guide.

 Append PublicID

-If set, append the participant's PublicID to the Onward URL above, along with the prefix-value assigned here.
-For example, if you enter the prefix-value here as id this will result in the participant being redirected to http://www.your-onward-url-above.com?id=PUBLICID
+If set, append the participant's PublicID to the Onward URL, calling it by the parameter name assigned here.
+For example, if you enter the name here as id this will result in the participant being redirected to http://www.your-onward-url-above.com?id=PUBLICID

 Use this option if your onward URL will need an identifier from the participant.